 Put heavy objects (or rocks) on top of the miso.
 I put 1 kg (2.2 lb) of table salt (cheaper than the sea salt) in a plastic bag and put it on top.

 - Write down the date on a masking tape and put it on a jar.
 Place the miso in a dark and cool place for at least 3 months (I put in a storage underneath the stairs).
 You can also use a dark pillow case and try to find a darker spot in the house.

-Stir the miso from the bottom up once a month to avoid mold forming.
+Stir the miso from the bottom up to avoid mold forming.
 When checking the miso, do so quickly to avoid exposure to air.
 If you see any mold on the surface, carefully scrape it off.
 Clean the inside surface walls of the container with a shochu-soaked cloth to deter mold.
 Smooth the surface, place a new plastic wrap on top, and put the weight back on top.
 Place the container back to a dark and cool place for another 3 months.

 Remove the weights once the miso is done and store it in the refrigerator to prevent from over-fermenting.
 You can divide the miso into smaller containers so they will fit in your refrigerator.
 Now you can enjoy your own miso paste made with patience, love, and perseverance.